Finding an office in Texas

 Since finding a permanent office solution takes time, we recommend starting at a coworking space before selecting your final space to lease or buy.
 A coworking space has offices for multiple companies.
 They are typically smaller, less expensive and options start as low as just a desk in a common area.
 Additionally, many coworking spaces offer gourmet coffee, rooftop gardens, beer socials and other perks to attract potential tenants.
 Another advantage is that you can often apply for membership directly online.

 Wework is particularly good for Dutch companies because they have offices all over the world, including Amsterdam, and your membership allows access to any of their locations.

 Common Desk (a WeWork company) it’s also a great option with multiple offices in Austin, Houston, and Dallas.

 However, if you feel your company is ready for a full-fledged office, a list of currently available offices can be found here.

 Fortunately, office space in Texas is usually less expensive than other places in the United States, and companies can enjoy a much lower tax burden than other attractive markets.

-Offices are usually priced at a dollar amount per square foot and can vary anywhere from $20-$80 depending on amenities, location how recently the construction took place and other factors.
+Offices are usually priced at a dollar amount per square foot and can vary depending on amenities, location, how recently the construction took place, among other factors.
 If your office is downtown, it is important to verify whether the building offers parking.
 Most cities in Texas average $200 a month and up for parking contracts in downtown business districts.
-Aquilacommercial has a great breakdown of rent in Austin, Liquidspace has great resources for Houston, Dallasnews broke things down for Dallas and TransWestern has a report for San Antonio.
+Aquilacommercial has a great breakdown of rent in Austin, Liquidspace has great resources for Houston, Instantoffice for Dallas and TransWestern has a report for San Antonio.